rodorro/Bundling/README.md

 "npm run start:prod" to init project in production mode, you will have to open "https:/localhost:8081"

-"npm run build:perf" to view bunle analyzer results
+"npm run build:perf" to view bundle analyzer results